btehnik/self-monitor/README.md

 ### Usage
 `python3 self-monitoring.py -a 'argument' `

+Ansible password = vagrant
+Script will ask you about it and give hint during instalation.

 *** Argumets ***:
 - init - Spin-up vagrant host with Ubuntu_16 and configure Grafana, MySQL, Apache, Graphite, Collectd via nsible-playbook.
 - start - For runing `vagrant up`